Gongchampou/mind-map-2/README.md

 - **Access from phone/LAN**: `npm run dev -- --host`
 - **Reset local data**: Clear LocalStorage keys starting with `brainwave-mindmap-v2:` in your browser dev tools.
 - **Build errors**: Ensure Node 18+ and delete `node_modules` if needed, then `npm install`.

+## Missing / Roadmap
+- Click‑to‑link/unlink (select nodes or click the line) and a context menu on lines/nodes
+- Undo/Redo (current History is view‑only)
+- Option to also remove all cross‑subtree custom links when detaching a branch
+- Option to prevent linking/unlinking when a node is locked (currently allowed)
+- Unique IDs for custom links to support unlinking a specific line by its own ID
+- Replace placeholder screenshots under `docs/screenshots/`
+- Deployment guide (e.g., Netlify/Vercel) with environment configuration

 ## Tech Stack
 - Vite 5